-I’ve always admired electronic and electroacoustic musicians for their privileged position of listening while performing, having (generally) a minor physical involvement in the performance compared to any instrumentalist, that allows a deeper form of self-listening.
-I solved this urgent need presenting drum-related sound activities, switching the listening focus to the architectural aspect of a drum to the actual space that its sound occupies, getting closer to the audience's perspective while performing.
+I started presenting drum-related sound activities, switching the listening focus to the architectural aspect of a drum to the actual space that its sound occupies, trying to get closer to the audience's perspective while performing.

 Starting from this basic concept, after years dedicated to language, vocabulary and technique building, out of the countless technical limitations and obstacles found in the process of creation of the Drummophone, I want to question the listening point of the performer in relation with the audience's.

 The vibrations generated on the drum skins through the air’s pressure create a complex texture of harmonics, beatings and pure acoustic resonances that layers in the air and it is actually possible to play chords and tune precisely the pitches, finding the right euphonic resonances in each space.

 This approach, specifically with pneumatic pressure on the drum skins, allows me to widen the listening point.